JBTAdmin/_s/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: custom-background, custom-logo, custom-menu, custom-colors, featured-images, threaded-comments, two-columns, right-sidebar, left-sidebar, blog, news, featured-images, theme-options

-Gautam is fast, customizable & beautiful WordPress theme mainly suitable for blog.
-But it can also be used for personal portfolio, business website.
+Gautam is a fast, minimal, clean & customizable WordPress theme suitable mainly for the blog.
+But it can be used for personal portfolios, business websites also, and it is built with SEO in mind.

 == Description ==

-Gautam is fast, customizable & beautiful WordPress theme suitable mainly for blog.
-But it also be used for personal portfolio, business website.
-Built with SEO in mind.
+Gautam is a fast, minimal, clean & customizable WordPress theme suitable mainly for the blog.
+But it can be used for personal portfolios, business websites also, and it is built with SEO in mind.

 == Installation ==